lumi-a/masters-thesis/thesis.typ

 - For bin-packing, we would like to find an instance where the randomised Best-Fit algorithm performs, in expectation, poorly compared to an optimum solution.
 - For the Pareto-sets of knapsack-problems, we would like to find an instance $I$ where an intermittent Pareto-set $P(I_(1:i))$ is much larger than the Pareto-set $P(I)$ of the whole instance.
 - For the Price of Hierarchy for $k$-median clustering, we would like to find instances whose Price of Hierarchy is large.
-- For the generalised gasoline problem, we would like to find instances where the iterative-rounding algorithm // TODO: Insert reference once you write down the algorithm. performs poorly compared to an optimum soution.
+- For the generalised gasoline problem, we would like to find instances where the iterative-rounding algorithm #TODO[Insert reference once you write down the algorithm.] performs poorly compared to an optimum soution.

 == Local Search
 Even without having intuition for or experience with the different problems, we can still attempt to find such instances.
-A standard approach // TODO: Add many, many citation is to employ some search-algorithm that searches for an instance of a high "score" across the space of all instances, where the score is e.g. the approximation-ratio of the instance.
+A standard approach #TODO[Add many, many citations] is to employ some search-algorithm that searches for an instance of a high "score" across the space of all instances, where the score is e.g. the approximation-ratio of the instance.
 For bin-packing with capacity $c=1$, such an an algorithm might look as follows:
 #figure(
   kind: "algorithm",